knilling/ipa-append-my-ssh-pub-key/README.md

 1. checks to see if your current SSH public key is on the FreeIPA server.
 1. uploads and *appends* your current SSH public key to your list of public keys on the FreeIPA server, if it is not already on the FreeIPA server.
-1. uploads and *replaces* your current SSH public key to your list of public keys on the FreeIPA server, if there is an old public SSH key on FreeIPA server for this user+hostname combination.
+1. uploads and *replaces* any old SSH public keys for your user+hostname, on the FreeIPA server, with your current SSH public key if such old public SSH keys exist.